CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

 **Exercise 7**
 Explain what happened and why.
 Also, explain what happens if the three followers are started back up.

+:checkered_flag: Answer question 4 on the Canvas quiz named Lab1_Quiz.

 ***
+**Exercise 8**

+Think about the following questions:

+1. What is the role of the followers in the Raft protocol?
+2. What are some limitations of the Raft protocol?

+Ask these questions to Copilot and read the answers.
+[Copilot may be accessed from here.](https://www.cmu.edu/computing/services/ai/copilot/index.html)

 ### Part 6.
 Working with hashes